-1: Copernicus First Suggested Earth Revolves Around Sun
+1: Copernicus first suggested Earth revolves around Sun

-3: Galileo Invented the Telescope
+3: Galileo invented the Telescope

 In 1608, Dutch spectacle maker Hans Lippershey is generally credited for having invented the refracting telescope, which he was hoping to sell to the government for military use.
 On hearing of the new device, Galileo Galilei subsequently constructed and improved on the technology, and the following year became the first person to use the telescope for astronomy purposes.

 The primary purpose of a telescope is to use a lens or mirror (aperture) to gather light and make extremely dim objects visible.
-Magnification is of only secondary importance as many objects in the night sky are already quite large but need the light collecting capabilities of a telescope to create detailed images.
-If they were visible to the naked eye, for instance, The Orion Nebula would appear bigger than the Moon, or the Andromeda Galaxy (M31) six times the Moon’s width.
+Magnification is of only secondary importance as many objects in the night sky are already quite large but need the light-collecting capabilities of a telescope to create detailed images.
+If they were visible to the naked eye, for instance, the Orion Nebula would appear bigger than the Moon, or the Andromeda Galaxy (M31) six times the Moon’s width.

-5: Total Eclipses of Sun Rare
+5: Total Eclipses of the Sun are rare

 A solar eclipse occurs when a new moon passes between the Sun and Earth, and are usually defined as either total, partial, or annular.
 These natural phenomenona take place on average twice each year, but with the rarer total solar eclipses happening about once every 1.5 years.
 However, observing from one specific location on the Earth, there may be centuries between total solar eclipses.

-In general the nearer a planet is to the sun the hotter is its temperature.
+In general the nearer a planet is to the Sun the hotter is its temperature.
 Nevertheless, Mercury (427c) has almost no atmosphere to hold onto its heat and so the planet is actually cooler than Venus (460c), whose thick carbon dioxide atmosphere acts as a blanket to trap in the sun’s heat.

-8: Outer Planets Are Gas Giants
+8: The Outer Planets are Gas Giants

 The outer planets are often referred to as the gas giants, but Jupiter, Saturn, Uranus, and Neptune would better be described as liquid worlds because as pressure increases, their extensive gaseous atmospheres are eventually compressed into liquid oceans of mostly hydrogen and helium.
 Hydrogen is further forced into a metallic state at these planets’ cores, accounting for the strong magnetic fields which surround all the outer planets.

 Meteoroid, meteor and meteorite are three of the most misused words in astronomy.
 Simply stated, a meteoroid is a piece of rock or iron debris floating about in space, which then becomes a meteor or shooting stars as it enters and burns up in Earth’s atmosphere.
-A durable enough meteor that is then able to reach the Earth’s surface without being vaporized is called a meteorite, and they are often covered with a dark, glassy layer called a fusion crust,
+A durable enough meteor that is then able to reach the Earth’s surface without being vaporized is called a meteorite, and they are often covered with a dark, glassy layer called a fusion crust.

 10: There are 12 Zodiacal Constellations

-If the stars were visible in the daytime, the sun would appear to pass from one Zodiac constellation to the next, completing one circle around the sky each year.
-In astrology, there are 12 signs of the zodiac each occupying an equal 30 degrees width of this ecliptic band, but in astronomy the Zodiac constellations are actually irregular in size and the sun passes through a 13th constellation known as Ophiuchus, the Serpent Holder.
+If the stars were visible in the daytime, the sun would appear to pass from one zodiac constellation to the next, completing one circle around the sky each year.
+In astrology, there are 12 signs of the zodiac each occupying an equal 30 degrees width of this ecliptic band, but in astronomy, the zodiac constellations are actually irregular in size and the sun passes through a 13th constellation known as Ophiuchus, the Serpent Holder.

 11: The Big Dipper is a Constellation

-12: Polaris Has Always Been the North Star
+12: Polaris has always been the North Star

-14: Black Holes Destroy Everything
+14: Black Holes destroy everything

 Black Holes do not suck everything in around them but actually have the same gravitational field in space as any other object of the same mass.
-Bodies can form a stable orbit around them and things are more likely to just fall into them if they get too near to the Black Hole’s event horizon.
+Bodies can form a stable orbit around them, and things are more likely to just fall into them if they get too near to the black hole’s event horizon.

 15: Our Universe is The Universe

-To ancient astronomers the solar system represented the entire universe and it wasn’t until 1923 that Edwin Hubble using a 60″ reflector telescope proved that our own Milky Way was an “island universe” and that there were countless separate galaxy systems outside of our own Milky Way.
-Later with the Big Bang theory it became fashionable to think of our observable universe as everything, but more recently cosmologists are increasingly exploring the possibility we live in a multiverse containing various parallel universes.
+To ancient astronomers, the solar system represented the entire universe and it wasn’t until 1923 that Edwin Hubble using a 60″ reflector telescope proved that our own Milky Way was an “island universe” and that there were countless separate galaxy systems outside of our own Milky Way.
+Later with the Big Bang theory, it became fashionable to think of our observable universe as everything, but more recently cosmologists are increasingly exploring the possibility we live in a multiverse containing various parallel universes.